Diplo Internet Governance Community

 Internet is a two edged sword where one one hand there is a world of good that has been derived out of it but at the same time it is also a silent dark force that creeps into our lives with renewed threats to our homes, businesses and the world of good.
 Its good time that we discuss about the forces of the dark thereby creating an awareness.

 The advent of Internet has made the world " a global village ".
-Organizations worldwide tend to increasingly move from a paper based environment to paperle… Continue
+Organizations worldwide tend to increasingly move from a paper based environment… Continue

 Source for knowledge from the speakers !